 If you are on this page then you must be looking to protect yourself against the expense of replacing hearing aids if you lose them or if they are damaged beyond repair.
+Below are our two options for cover, take a look and see which may suit you better.

-Low fixed premium, regardless of your circumstances.
+This is a low fixed premium, regardless of your circumstances.
 Click here to view replacement warranty options.

 Hearing aids can be easily lost, damaged or misplaced and often are one of the most expensive personal possessions you can own.

-We are often asked about hearing aid insurance and although we do not provide this cover ourselves, we can introduce customers to Assetsure who have a specialist hearing aid policy which will cover devices both in and away from the home.
+We are often asked about hearing aid insurance and although we do not provide this cover ourselves, we can introduce customers to Assetsure who have a specialist hearing aid policy that will cover devices both in and away from the home.
 Cover is extended to include worldwide travel and there is no limit on the number of overseas trips that can be made of up to 60 days in duration.

 Assetsure are based in the United Kingdom where all administration takes place.
 They are open 7 days a week to assist customers requiring to insure their hearing aids or to ask any questions about the scope of the cover.